Fifth Annual Burning Issues Workshop and Michigan Prescribed Fire Council Annual Meeting

 Registration Link: Click here!

 Lodging: Available at FCTC at a maximum rate of $50/night.
 Other lodging options are located in Kalamazoo, MI.
 Note: Rooms at FCTC are semi-private; a single twin bed with a shared bathroom (toilet and shower) with one adjacent room.
-Rooms are not yet ready to reserve.
+Rooms can be reserved by calling 269.731.6126.

 Over the two days we will explore topic areas that are relevant across the State of Michigan and the Upper Midwest, and have interactive opportunities like panel discussions.
 These discussions and sessions are planned with and for the diverse community interacting around fire-related issues, and seek to build the understanding and communication to support further work toward collaborative solutions.